lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Window # |-------- 0 --------|-------- 1 --------|- 2 - ... - 27 -------|-- 28 -|

 ~~~~
-{: #Fig-TilesExample title='a SCHC Packet fragmented in tiles grouped in 28 windows, with 5 tiles per window'}
+{: #Fig-TilesExample title='a SCHC Packet fragmented in tiles grouped in 28 windows, with WINDOW_SIZE = 5'}

 When windows are used